Real responses to real-life questions

 What to do?

 Globally, as well as in our own backyard, this has never been a more important subject for all people, working in nonprofits or otherwise.
-Based on a number of recent incidents, the dream of an inclusive, civil society seems more remote than ever before.
+Based on a number of recent tragic homicides at the hands of police (in cities across the nations), the dream of an inclusive, civil society seems more remote than ever before.

 There are respected experts who tell us that we all carry some sort of implicit bias.
 I had the privilege of attending a training on unconscious cultural bias offered by Jelani Consulting CEO Kazique Prince, Ph.D.
 During that seminar, most of my coworkers, including me, discovered some uncomfortable truths about ourselves (and I have a multi-racial and multi-religious circle of close family and friends).